 Fall/Spring jobs: You must be a current student and enrolled at least half-time in order to be employed.

 Summer jobs: You must be a current student planning to enroll in the following fall in order to be employed.

 Job Assignments and Changes.
 If a student is awarded student employment, the college makes every effort to provide an employment opportunity, but the student is responsible for finding a job.
 Employment opportunities exist in many campus locations and some off-campus community service placements.
 The largest employers are the library and athletics.
 Ordinarily only students enrolled at least half time can be paid on the student payroll.

 Student employees make significant contributions to the work at Colorado College.
 Employers should provide meaningful work opportunities with adequate supervision, training, and expectations.
 Students should be responsible employees who are dependable and reliable, and complete the work as defined in the job description.
 Student employment positions are academic-year positions only.
 Students should not expect that summer positions or returning positions in the next academic year are a condition of any position offered.
 Students are expected to give at least one week’s notice if they plan to leave their position.
 Failure to provide this notification could result in ineligibility for further student employment positions during that academic year.

 Procedure to Find Work.
 To find a job, a student with student employment in their financial aid award should do the following:

 - Fill out I-9 and W-4 forms at the financial aid office (Cutler Hall, 2rd floor).
 These federal forms are required before any hours are worked.
-Students must have a copy of their Social Security card and driver’s license or their passport.
+Furthermore, students must present an acceptable documentation that verifies their identity.
 Students need to fill out these forms only once during their student years at CC.